joehornby/anamma/README.md

-# anamma
+# Anamma
-Static web site for medical training classes based on React with 3D elements using React Three Fiber
+Static web site for a company offering medical training classes.
+Based on React with 3D elements using React Three Fiber.